• Skip to primary navigation

 Sticky Spicy Baked Chicken Wings (Easy and Super Crispy!)

-• Two bowls of butternut squash and red pepper soup one on a board with bread and a spoon.
+• A bowl of butternut squash and red pepper soup with yogurt and pumpkin seeds on top with a spoon.

 Roasted Butternut Squash and Red Pepper Soup